junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6011-6012)
 - 2010-07-26 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6011-6012)
 - 2010-07-27 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2010-12-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-12-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2010-12-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S11053)
+- 2010-12-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S11053)
+- 2010-12-23 — Message on Senate action sent to the House.